 This is one of the two or three keys to understanding his appeal and genius: Lewis was a brilliant translator.
 It’s only years (and a number of heavy theological treatments of the subject) after reading Lewis’ treatment of the Trinity at the end of Mere Christianity that I can appreciate its disguised brilliance.
 It’s plainly-stated Athanasian and Nicene orthodoxy for beginners.
 As an absolute statement, it might be bit of a stretch to say that if it can’t be put in the vernacular, it probably isn’t understood or believed (cf. certain finer points of trinitarian doctrine such as the filioque, etc.).
 Still, as a general test for how well you actually grasp most of your professed theology, I’ve found it quite helpful.
 Teaching basic catechetical courses to youth or new believers is often a more challenging proposition than writing a paper for grad-level seminary courses.

 Theologically-minded Protestants especially need to take heed of this.
 It’s fine to celebrate Luther, Calvin, Tyndale and the rest of the Reformers for giving the Bible back to the congregation through their vernacular Bible translations and worship.
 We need to be careful we don’t take it away from them again in rarified preaching filled with abstract, unexplained theological jargon.
-I have no problem with doctrinal preaching or using big words like ‘justification’ or even ‘perichoresis’, as long as we use a lot of little words to explain them for those folks without seminary training.
-To insist that our hearers always come up, unaided, to our theological level is “shameful”, and an implicit denial of the Gospel of a Word who comes among us by taking on our flesh–1st Century Jewish flesh, to be exact.
+I have no problem with doctrinal preaching or using big words like ‘justification’ or even ‘perichoresis.’
+They are good and fine and necessary.
+We just need to be careful we regularly use a lot of little words to explain them for those folks without seminary training.
+To insist that our hearers always come up, unaided, to your theological level is “shameful”, and an implicit denial of the Gospel of a Word who comes among us by taking on our flesh–1st Century Jewish flesh, to be exact.